jmari016/Feature_Selection_with_Nearest_Neighbor/README.md

 # Feature Selection with Nearest Neighbor
 The program uses the nearest neighbor classifier inside a "wrapper" which searches for the best subset of features.

+University of California, Riverside

+CS170: Introduction to Artificial Intelligence

+Professor Niloofar Montazeri

 ### Introduction
 The goal for Project #2 for CS170 was to utilize the nearest neighbor classifier to search through a dataset and find the best combination of features for classification.
+We were given 4 different datasets to work with: A small and large dataset given to the entire class and a small and large dataset that was unique for every student.
 In the assignment, we had to implement the nearest neighbor classifier, the leave-one-out validator, and the two search algorithms: forward selection and backward elimination.
 The project was coded in C++ and was organized using object-oriented programming.
 The class Domain would be the object